-We recently spent two days in Cairo, Egypt.
+We recently spent three days in Cairo, Egypt.
 We went for the pyramids but experienced so much more.
 So much of life and travel is having the correct expectations, so here are a few things we wished we had known before we visited.

 Table of Contents